 Prenuptials and postnuptials are legal agreements signed by the spouses that divide assets, child support, and other separation terms.
 They can be signed before marriage or during marriage.
 Courts will typically honor the terms of pre or postnuptials, unless a spouse will need to go on government-subsidized programs after separation and the terms agreed included no spousal support.
 In certain cases like this, the court might override pre or post nuptials to require spousal support.

 If you are dealing with spousal maintenance issues, you want a good lawyer on your side.
 Cliff Hill is an experienced attorney who is dedicated to getting the case results you need.
-Contact our office today to learn more about your options.
+Contact our office today in Prescott, Arizona to learn more about your options.